Dyrits/WEB-APP-WITH-RESTFUL-API/README.md

 This project has been build as part of the Node.js Master Class, available on [Pirple](https://www.pirple.com/).

 ### Personal recommandations
-I don't recommend to buy and take the course provided by Pirple.
+I don't recommend to buy and take the course provided by [Pirple](https://www.pirple.com/).
 This course was originally released in 2018.
 Since then, the Node.js platform and ecosystem has continued to evolve.

+## General Information
+This project is a RESTful API built with Node.js and a web application using a custom templating engine.

 ## Technologies and tools
 This project has been build using Node.js without any dependency.